mautic/developer-documentation-new/docs/rest_api/emails.rst

 .. vale off

-For the rest of the Email properties, refer to :ref:`Email properties <get Email properties>`.
+For the rest of the properties, refer to :ref:`Email properties <get Email properties>`.

 .. vale off